-Photographer, writer and designer Kelley Lynch has built her career on producing stories that give a voice to some of the world’s most marginalized and vulnerable people.
+Independent photographer, writer and designer Kelley Lynch focuses on sharing stories that give voice to some of the world’s most remote, marginalized and vulnerable people.

-Kelley has authored or co-authored more than 20 books, including a "literary coffee table book" on Bangladesh.
-In addition to creating publications, she is regularly engaged to produce photo essays, stories, blog posts and social media content for clients.
+Kelley has authored or co-authored more than 20 books, including the coffee table book Postcards from Bangladesh.
+In addition to creating publications, she is regularly engaged to produce photo essays, stories, blog posts and other social media content.